 Before starting a Board Evaluation you should figure out your main scope of investigation.
-This could be board management, board development, the goals or strategies of the board or the actions of the Board Members on an individual level.
+This could be Board management, Board development, the goals, objectives or strategies of the Board or the actions of individual directors.

 Then, like for any evaluation process, you should carry out the investigation, using appropriate methods.
 Following this, you should analyse the results and determine the necessary steps for improvement.
 Finally, you should implement the results and review them in the next evaluation.